-We engineered our Freeze-SGD algorithm entirely based on SGD because we are interested in the pure effect of fixing polarity during learning.
-As discussed in Sec 2, such an approach intrinsically put Frozen-Net in a disadvantageous position as while resetting weights to the correct polarity after each learning iteration, this procedure effectively fights against the gradient update direction.
-It is an interesting next step to adopt a more polarity-freeze compatible learning algorithm, possibly allowing us to further improve learning performance.
+Future Direction: Frozen-Polarity-Compatible Learning Algorithm We engineered our Freeze-SGD algorithm entirely based on SGD because we are interested in the pure effect of fixing polarity during learning.
+As discussed in Section 2, such an approach intrinsically put Frozen-Net in a disadvantageous position by resetting weights to the correct polarity after each learning iteration, effectively fighting against the gradient update direction.
+As quantified in Supplementary Figure C.5, we indeed observe polarities are dynamic throughout the learning process for a Fluid network trained de novo.
+It is an interesting next step to adopt a more polarity-freeze-compatible learning algorithm, possibly allowing us to further improve learning performance.
 One possibility is adapting the primal-dual interior-point method (Vogelstein et al., 2010) or Hebbian learning (Amit, 2019), as well as a host of bio-plausible learning algorithms (Miconi, 2017; Boopathy & Fiete, 2022; Dellaferrera & Kreiman, 2022).